-I am so excited about all of the natural food dye alternatives I have been able to find lately!
+I am so excited about all of the natural food coloring I have been able to find lately!

 Some of us have food dye allergies to contend with.
 Also, the media has shared the harmful effects that artificial coloring can have on you.
 It’s scary!

 I’m doing my best to try to limit the amount my traditional food dye that my family consumes.
 Here are some of my favorite tips!